eurostat/NLP4Stat/Virtuoso Setup/README.md

 ![Virtuoso setup4](Virtuoso_setup4.JPG).

-* In the next screen, fill-in your user name and password:
+* In the next screen, fill-in your user name and password and press Next:

 ![Virtuoso setup5](Virtuoso_setup5.JPG).